litmuschaos/v1-litmus-docs/docs/getstarted.md

 kubectl create -f chaosengine.yaml
 ```

-* Refer to the ChaosEngine Status (or alternately, the corresponding ChaosResult resource) to know the status of each experiment.
+* Observe the ChaosResult CR Status to know the status of each experiment.
 The ```spec.verdict``` is set to Running when the experiment is in progress, eventually changing to pass or fail.
 ```console
 kubectl describe chaosresult engine-nginx-pod-delete
 ```
-> Output
+*Observed Output:*

 ```yaml